chainstack/docs/docs/api/solana/getprogramaccounts.md

 :::

-On elastic Solana mainnet nodes, `getProgramAccounts` method also has a rate limit of 2 requests per second (RPS).
+On elastic Solana mainnet nodes the `getProgramAccounts` method also has a rate limit of 2 requests per second (RPS).
 If the rate limit is exceeded, you will get the following response:

 ```json
 {